Child Care Family Resources

 Training for Parents

-The Texas AgriLife Extension Service, in partnership with the Department of Family & Protective Services, Child Care Licensing Division, offers quality online training for parents.
+The Texas AgriLife Extension Service offers quality online training for parents.
 Click here to view their current trainings.
 Topics include:

 - Handling Infants’ and Toddlers Challenging Behavior